COALAIP/specs/README.md

 ## Abstract

-Content creators on the Web are getting a raw deal.
-They get a fraction of a cent for each ad played on YouTube, and nothing on Facebook, for filling these sites with traffic-driving content.
-It’s hard to make a living when you’re a creative.
+Content creators on the internet are getting a raw deal.
+They get a fraction of the revenue earned by hosting and distribution platforms, even though their work is what keeps these sites filled with traffic-driving content.
+It's hard for a creative to make a living.
 Licensing is hard: the user experience is so bad, lawyers and middlemen extract the most value.
-In the some industries, like music, more money flows into the pockets of distributors than creatives.
-Worst of all, even though many consumers are happy to pay creators for their content, more often than not, they're forced to sit through ads instead.
+In many areas, more money flows into the pockets of the distributors than to the creators.
+Even though many consumers would be happy to pay the people who made the content they love, the users are not given the chance to pay.
+Instead, they are surveilled and served ads based on their data profiles.

-To address these problems, the Coalition Of Automated Legal Applications - Intellectual Property (COALA IP) group was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
-Its goals are to establish open, free, and easy ways to claim attribution, add metadata, license works, mediate intellectual property disputes, and authenticate claims of others.
-Furthermore, the group believes that there should be global agreement at the data level without the need for centralized control.
+To help address these problems, the Coalition Of Automated Legal Applications—Intellectual Property (COALA IP) group was formed.
+COALA IP is working to design and implement a free and open specification for representing and licensing intellectual property.
+COALA IP's goal is to establish open, free, and easy-to-use ways to record attribution and metadata about works, assign or license rights, mediate disputes, and authenticate claims by others.
+The group believes there should be a global standard at the data level, without the need for centralized control.

-A recent endeavor of the group has been to write this document for handling digital licensing of intellectual property on immutable ledgers.
-It's an effort to transform the implementation-agnostic Rights Reference Model (RRM) of the Linked Content Coalition (LCC) into a free and open guideline.
+This document is COALA IP's proposal for representing intellectual property on distributed ledgers.
+It's an effort to transform the implementation-agnostic Rights Reference Model (RRM) of the Linked Content Coalition (LCC) into a free and open standard.
+It outlines technologies that could be leveraged for the implementation and structure of a specification for all involved
-It outlines technologies that could be leveraged for the implementation and structure of a specification for all involved parties: creators, rights holders, consumers, developers, etc. The protocol is to be technology-opinionated, but ledger-agnostic.
+parties: creators, rightsholders, distributors, consumers, developers, and so on.
+The protocol will be technology-opinionated, but ledger-agnostic.

-The COALA Intellectual Property protocol is essentially two parallel technical efforts:
+The COALA Intellectual Property protocol (COALA IP Protocol) is two parallel technical efforts:

-1. A community-driven effort to find and define a minimally-viable set of data for licensing intellectual property
+1. A community-driven effort to define a minimally-viable set of data for representing and transacting with intellectual property rights; and
-1. A free and open messaging/communication protocol for license-transactions
+2. A free and open messaging and communication protocol for license transactions.

 ## Introduction